ree-ma-thakur/Caching-Next-App/README.md

 - The cache persists until it's revalidated
 - Full route cache is already created & initialized at build time at all pre-rendered pages, those all pages are cached
 - If we use dynamic const to change caching then we automatically diable this full route cache
+- It is very aggressive in production side

 # Routes Cache